Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: A dynamic framework for innovation success across categories

 \begin{theorem} Under assumptions {\Asa}, {\Asb} and {\Asc}, denote by $\gamma^* \in (0, 1]$ the Perron-Frobenius eigenvalue of $\Gamma$.
 Then, for each pair $h,k\in{\mathcal H}$, we have

 and so $S_{t,k,h}/S_{t,j,h}\stackrel{a.s.}\longrightarrow \pi_k/\pi_j$. \end{theorem}

-To summarize, Theorem~\ref{th-S-2} provides a formal representation of how the structure of innovation inputs shapes the distribution of successful outcomes across technological domains.
-Specifically, it shows that, asymptotically, the share of successful innovations in a target category mirrors the origin distribution of patent activity.
-This result offers entrepreneurs a valuable mechanism for understanding how ecosystems embed and propagate specialization trajectories, which is a critical insight, given that the transformation of skills into core capabilities depends fundamentally on how technological domains interact and reinforce one another over time \citep{teece2009dynamic, jacobides2018towards, kim2017dynamic}.
+Theorem~\ref{th-S-2} provides a formal representation of how the composition of innovation inputs shapes the distribution of successful outcomes across technological domains.
+Specifically -- under the benchmark assumption \Asc-- it shows that, asymptotically, the share of successful innovations in a target category reflects the origin distribution of patent activity.
+This result helps clarify how early category composition can propagate into long-run patterns of successful innovation across interacting technological domains.

+The remaining material in this section provides visual illustrations of two implications of the framework that are especially relevant for the innovation context studied in the paper.
+First, because categories interact through $\Gamma$, localized increases in success can propagate across related categories.
+Second, because the framework is stochastic, it yields predictions not only for cumulative success dynamics but also for the evolution of volatility and cross-category comovement.
+These simulations help make the dynamic logic of the model more transparent before turning to the patent data.